Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 ...unless you set up Crypto Inheritance Management today.

-It's simple—if you don't worry about it, nobody else will—not your software or hardware wallets vendors, not your exchanges, not your wealth managers.
-So you have to think about how to protect the generational wealth you have created and reduce the risks around passing that wealth on to your family and heirs.
+It's simple — if you don't worry about crypto inheritance, nobody else will — not your software or hardware wallet vendors, not your exchanges, and not your wealth managers.
+So it's up to you to think about how to protect the generational wealth you have created, and reduce the risks around passing that wealth on to your family and heirs.
 What are the challenges with crypto inheritance?

 - Crypto Wallets are difficult to use and do not offer crypto inheritance management.
-In fact, most of them tell you to write down your seed phrase on a piece of paper which is practically useless.
+In fact, most of them tell you to write down your seed phrase on a piece of paper, which is practically useless.

-- Some people back up their wallet seed phrases or private keys on paper, local devices like hardware wallets or USBs, or in the cloud - all of these options have severe drawbacks from hacking, to accidental loss, to loss of cloud services.
-No one wants that to happen to their crypto generational wealth.
+- Some people back up their wallet seed phrases or private keys on paper, local devices like hardware wallets or USBs, or in the cloud.
+All of these options have severe drawbacks that range from hacking to accidental loss to disrupted cloud services.

-- Software wallets operate on specific blockchains, yet your crypto assets span multiple blockchains, for inheritance to work, you must be able to manage inheritance across every blockchain - now and forever.
+- Software wallets operate onspecific blockchains, yet your crypto assets span multiple blockchains.
+For inheritance to work, you must be able to manage inheritance across every blockchain — now and forever.

 Crypto Inheritance Management: Get ready today

-Vault12 is the pioneer in Crypto Inheritance Management that delivering an easy-to-use and secure method for assigning a legacy contact to your crypto wallets.
-This enables you to pass on your wallet seed phrases and private keys — including Bitcoin (BTC), Ethereum (ETH) — to future generations.
-Designed for everyday people, and strong enough for Crypto OGs.
+Vault12 is the pioneer in Crypto Inheritance Management, and offers an easy-to-use and secure method for assigning a legacy contact to your crypto wallets.
+Vault12 Guard enables you to pass on your wallet seed phrases and private keys for any cryptos including Bitcoin (BTC) and Ethereum (ETH) to future generations.
+It's designed for everyday people, yet strong enough for Crypto OGs.

-This innovative, decentralized system enables users to appoint a person or mobile device as Guardian.
-The designated guardian is entrusted to protect the user's comprehensive collection of wallet seed phrases and private keys, safely stored within a decentralized digital Vault.
-No information is stored on cloud servers, or Vault12 servers and nothing is stored on local devices making it less of a target.
+Vault12 Guard enables users to appoint one or more people or mobile devices as Guardians.
+The designated Guardians are entrusted to collectively protect the user's comprehensive collection of wallet seed phrases and private keys, which are safely stored within a decentralized digital Vault.
+Nothing is stored on cloud servers or Vault12 servers, and no assets are stored on local devices, making them less of a target.

 Take the first step and back up your crypto wallets.